ommfinance/omm-documentation/docs/manage-validator.md

 All validators can earn a share of the fee, but **your commission rate must be 10% or less to receive ICX delegation**.

+Validators must be in the top 100 to appear in the list, which updates weekly.

 To claim your rewards:

 1. Go to the [Vote page](https://app.omm.finance/#/vote) and sign in with the wallet that receives your validator rewards.